malhotra5/Project-Euler/README.md

 ### Prerequisites
 * Math (provides access to the mathematical functions defined by the C standard)
 ### Installation
 *No intallation is required.
-Math is already provided when python is downloaded.*
+Math module is already provided when python is downloaded.*
+## Built with
+* Python3